hoangmit/mscds/docs/low_lvl_mem.md

 Types:

- * StaticMemRegion: cannot change size
+ * `StaticMemRegion`: cannot change size
- * DynamicMemRegion: can resize the region
+ * `DynamicMemRegion`: can resize the region

-Each has 2 sets of functions
+Each has 2 sets of functions:

  * Basic functions
  * Advanced functions